ErikEJ/SqlQueryStress/README.md

 ## Installation

-The tool runs on any Windows machine with the .NET 8.0 runtime installed.
+The tool runs on any Windows machine with the .NET 8.0 SDK installed.

 Installing the tool: